 In addition to being able to accurately diagnose financial misalignments within the marketing department, future CMOs will be able to quickly make recommendations about how to fix these problem areas.
 So look to develop your analytics skills in conjunction with your marketing know-how.

 Finally, those gunning for the CMO role need to develop their strategic thinking skills.
 This skill is probably the most amorphous yet important skill that the CMO possesses.
 Developing strategic thinking is about elevating you thought processes from just marketing to looking at the business as a whole.

-Strategic thinking is about the bigger picture of where your company, your industry and your customers are headed.
+Strategic thinking is about the bigger picture of where your company, your industry, and your customers are headed.
 It’s the capability to see 1, 3, and 5 years down the road.
-Then having the foresight to make adjustments to your organization, your team, and your personal skill set to align with the coming change.
+Then having the foresight to make adjustments to your organization and your team to align with the coming change.

-So start by dedicating a little bit of time everyday to thinking critically about your industry, your customers and your market position.
+Start by dedicating a little bit of time every day to thinking critically about your industry, your customers, and your market position.
 Where are the shifts going to be, and where will your company’s “value add” be in 10 years?
-It’s these questions that will help extract you from the minutia of tactics and campaigns that weigh all of us down.
+These questions will help extract you from the minutiae of tactics and campaigns.

 As busy marketers we often can get caught in the monotony of executing campaigns, but don't take the time to develop other skill sets that can elevate our careers.
 Marketers that want to get to the next level must make time for professional development to differentiate themselves from the “pack."

 Originally published May 21, 2014 7:00:00 PM, updated February 01 2017